_targets.R

 tar_load_globals()

-dataset <- simulate_data(100)
+<- simulate_data(100)

-analyze_data(dataset)
+dataset analyze_data(dataset)

-show = TRUE
+},show = TRUE

 )

-Similarly, you can isolate many high-performance computing problems by directly invoking clustermq or future.
-Examples:
+Similarly, you can isolate many high-performance computing problems by directly invoking clustermq

 # R console with clustermq: